zhaolab-pku/zhaolab-pku.github.io/content/post/24-10-08-Joined-Peking-University/index.md

 ---

-Professor Zhao Shan has joined the Peking University School of Future Technology!
-The laboratory is located at the National Biomedical Imaging Center at Peking University.
+Dr. Zhao has joined the college  of Future Technology at Peking University.
+Our laboratory is affiliated at the National Biomedical Imaging Centre of Peking University.

 <!--more-->